Skip to main content

 There may be times when a disability causes an employee to be unable to work.
 To help both your employees and your business through times like these, we offer 2 types of disability plans - short-term disability (STD) and long-term disability (LTD).
 These plans take a holistic approach to preventing disability and managing claims:

-Travel Emergency medical care and travel assistance
+Travel emergency medical care and travel assistance

 If a plan member has a medical emergency while travelling, they’ll have access to a global network of support.
 Whether they require medical evacuation or help locating a doctor or hospital nearby, this service supports them as they navigate a stressful time in an unfamiliar environment.